ncapps/head-first-design-patterns-javascript/README.md

 4. **Factory Method** - Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.
 5. **Abstract Factory** - Provides an interface for creating families of related or dependent objects without specifiying their concrete classes.
 6. **Singleton** - Ensures a class has only one instance, and provides a global point of access to it.
+7. **Command** - Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations

 ## Introduction to Design Patterns